josipamrsa/Incohearent/README.md

 Incohearent - Xamarin/C# Application
 Server: https://github.com/josipamrsa/IncohearentServer

+From the Amazon page: "Incohearent is the adult party game that will get you talking!
+Let the laughs begin as you compete to make sense out of gibberish from one of three categories — kinky, party and pop culture."
+This is a C#/Xamarin project which is a mobile game app inspired by the card game.

+Technologies
+* DB
+  * SQLite
+* Backend
+  * Azure
+  * ASP.NET
+  * SignalR
+  * C#
+* Frontend
+  * XamarinForms

 ## Notes (remove later)
 >> 7.6.2020. - Implementation of general network connection check
 >> 8.6.2020. - Testing general network connection, UI changes, basic controllers for User Database